GregRL94/Mini-Games/README.md

 # The Mini-Games repository

-This repository contains a collection of small scripts I have made, whether as homework for courses, or for friends, or for me, and thought they might come handy for some.
-It ranges from small games like lotery and hangman.
+This repository contains a collection of small scripts I have made, whether as homework for courses, or for friends, or for me, and thought they might be fun.
+It is a selection of common mini-games, fast to play and easy to understand.

 # Requirements